Clothing in ancient Egypt: Deities

 There were several ancient Egyptian deities related to fabrics, clothing and weaving, chiefly the god Hedjhotep and the goddess Tayt.

 Pharaohs

 Royal clothing is particularly well documented, as well as the khat, nemes, and crowns of the pharaohs.
 The pharaohs would often wear animal skins, usually leopard or lion, as a sign of their station.

 Men

 From about 2130 BC during the Old Kingdom, garments were simply constructed.
 Men wore wrap around skirts belted at the waist.
 This style of dress was consistent across class but higher class Egyptians wore more finely crafted pieces.

-While women's clothing changed during the Middle Kingdom, men's clothing stayed largely static (as evidenced by available art).
+While women's clothing stayed mostly the same during the Middle Kingdom, men's clothing changed in some regards (as evidenced by available art).
 The two most notable changes were the pleating of the skirts and the adoption of the triangular apron by upper-class men.
 This starched ornamented kilt was held up by a sash and worn over a loincloth.